Dynamical Backaction Magnomechanics

 Besides the coupling to microwave photons, magnons couple to the mechanical vibrations of the material.
-The magnon-phonon coupling is mediated by the magnetostricive interaction \cite{keshtgar2014acoustic,zhang2016cavity,callen1968magnetostriction}, which couples magnetization to mechanical strain.
-To understand the origin of this coupling, we recall that the frequency of the magnetostatic modes depends on the shape of the magnetic sample \cite{walker1957magnetostatic}.
-Therefore, periodic deformations cause a periodic modulation of the magnon frequency, resulting in a coupling between the magnon and phonon modes.
-This is analogous to the photon-phonon coupling in optomechanical cavities, where the optical cavity frequency is modulated by mechanical vibrations, for example, of a movable mirror \cite{aspelmeyer2014cavity}.
+The magnon-phonon coupling is mediated by the magnetostrictive interaction \cite{keshtgar2014acoustic,zhang2016cavity,callen1968magnetostriction}, which couples magnetization to mechanical strain.
+The magnetoelastic coupling originates from the effects of lattice strain combined with exchange interactions, dipole-dipole interactions, and spin-orbit coupling \cite{gurevich1996magnetization}.
+Under strain, the distance between magnetic atoms/ions changes and, as a consequence of the aforementioned interactions, the orbital and spin configurations are modified.
+The overall effect is a coupling between magnetic order and strain/stress, which is obtained from the magnetic anisotropy energy density \cite{gurevich1996magnetization,keshtgar2014acoustic}.
+For small vibrations and magnetization oscillations, this energy density term yields two types of magnon-phonon couplings: a linear coupling, relevant for resonant excitations, and a parametric coupling \cite{zhang2016cavity}.
+Our experiments investigate the later, which has a form analogous to the photon-phonon coupling in optomechanical cavities, where the optical cavity frequency is modulated by mechanical vibrations, for example, of a movable mirror \cite{aspelmeyer2014cavity}.
 In our experiment, the magnetic element is a YIG sphere, which acts as both the magnon and phonon resonator.
 YIG is the material of choice for magnomechanical experiments since it possesses excellent magnetic \cite{huebl2013high,zhang2014strongly,tabuchi2014hybridizing} and mechanical properties \cite{spencer1958magneto}.
 In fact, YIG spheres have mechanical decay rates similar to spheres of silicon and quartz \cite{lecraw1961extremely}.